-The Council can use CHIS's If and only if, the RIPA policy and procedures, as detailed in this document, are followed.
-Authorisation for CHIS's can only be granted if it is for the purposes of 'preventing or detecting crime or of preventing disorder'.
+The Council can use CHIS's if, and only if, the RIPA policy and procedures, as detailed in this document, are followed.
+Authorisation for CHIS's can only be granted if it is for the purposes of 'preventing or detecting crime'.